 SB 29 would require school district and open-enrollment charter school students who compete in University Interscholastic League athletic events to compete in events designated for the student's biological sex.
 Students would be prohibited from competing in a UIL event designated for the student's opposite biological sex.

 The bill would make an exception for girls, allowing them to join a boys team if, and only if, there is no girl's team in the given sport.

 Texas Action supports SB 29 because it espouses the individual liberty and personal responsibility principles.
-Public school students in teams or events separated by biological sex, expect and should be expected to compete against their biological peers.
-Allowing students to change to a team opposite their biological sex will either dramatically improve or reduce their relative standing on a team through no effort or fault of their own.
+Public school students participating in athletics separated by biological sex expect, and should be expected, to compete against their biological peers.
+Allowing students to participate in sports programs opposite their biological sex creates unfair advantages, particularly for biological males who compete against biological females.
 This flies in the face of the spirit of competition that school sports are meant to foster.
 Moreover, it can, depending on the sport, dramatically increase the risk of serious injuries, and schools have a responsibility to keep Texas students safe.